matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **DHCP**

 - Dynamic Host Configuration Protocol.
-- DHCP servers assign IP address to DHCP clients:
+- DHCP server assign IP address to DHCP clients:
     - IP Address
     - netmask
     - gateway
     - DNS servers
-- Each IP is "leased" from the pool of IP addresses the DHCP server manages:
+- Each IP is **leased** from the pool of IP addresses the DHCP server manages:
     - The lease expiration time is configurable on DHCP server.
 (1hr, 1day, 1week, etc.)
     - The client must renew the lease if it wants to keep using the IP address.
-If no renewal is received, the IP is available to other DHCP clients.
+    - If no renewal received, the IP is available to other DHCP clients.

 **Configuring a DHCP Client - RHEL**